 Lake Matheson was formed when Fox Glacier Te Moeka o Tuawe retreated from its last significant advance about 14,000 years ago.
 During the last major ice age, the glacier spread across the coastal plains towards the sea, dumping huge piles of rock.
 The glacier ground a depression which later filled with water, forming the lake.

-If you're lucky you may see an eel break the surface of the lake.
-The species most likely to be seen here is the long-finned eel, which made this an important foodgathering site (mahinga kai) for Māori travelling along the coast.
+The species most likely to be seen here is the long-finned eel, which made this an important food gathering site (mahinga kai) for Māori travelling along the coast.

 Know before you go

 - Rapidly changing weather.

 - A few resting areas along the track with one picnic table.

 - insect repellant

 - sun protection